 Step 5: Assess options

 If the expectations have been met, then great!
 Celebrate success and acknowledge the hard work the employee has put into meeting the goals of the PIP.
-Next, continue on with planning and executing greatness for months and years to come.
+Next, continue with planning and executing greatness for months and years to come.

 It should be obvious if the goals of the PIP have not been met.
 As the PIP comes to an end, discuss with the employee that the goals have not been met and that, at the end of the PIP period, a decision about next steps will be made and implemented.

-Prior to the end of the PIP, meet with HR to talk through how it has gone, the coaching and check-ins you have had with the employee along the way, and what you would like to do as an outcome of the PIP.
+Before the end of the PIP, meet with HR to talk through how it has gone, the coaching and check-ins you have had with the employee along the way, and what you would like to do as an outcome of the PIP.